-The flaky pie crust recipes that Grandma loved could always be counted on to make the best pies, and they served her family well for generations.
+The old fashioned pie crust recipes that Grandma loved could always be counted on to make the best pies, and they served her family well for generations.

 1 cup all-purpose flour, 1/2 teaspoon salt, 1/4 cup plus 2 tablespoons shortening.
 Sprinkle 2 to 3 tablespoons cold water into flour mixture, one tablespoon at a time, until moist enough to hold together.
 Press into pie plate and trim the edges.

 To 1 pint of sifted flour add 1 even teaspoon baking powder and sweet cream enough to moisten the flour to a dough just stiff enough to work.
 Roll out quickly and bake in a quick oven (425°F).
 This is enough for 2 pieces of single crust.